cognifog-eu/iot-edge-gw/README.md

 Although the AP should be started when the Raspberry Pi powers up (`autoconnect true` was used in the aforementioned configuration), you can alwayus turn up/down the AP with the following commands:

-Turn up: `sudo nmcli con up hotspot`
+Turn up AP: `sudo nmcli con up hotspot`

-Turn down: `sudo nmcli con down hotspot`
+Turn down AP: `sudo nmcli con down hotspot`

 (Further information on the **A.2.
 Optional: Configuring a Raspberry Pi as a WiFi Access Point** step can be found in the following link: https://raspberrytips.com/access-point-setup-raspberry-pi/)